Plans for solvers

 c_2::Float64=0.999

-return the stepsize stored within Options o when solving Problem p.
+)Manopt.get_stepsize — Methodget_stepsize(p::Problem, o::Options, vars...)return the stepsize stored within Options o when solving Problem p.
 This method also works for decorated options and the Stepsize function within the options, by default stored in o.stepsize.

-linesearch_backtrack(M, F, x, ∇F, s, decrease, contract, retr, η = -∇F, f0 = F(x))
+Manopt.linesearch_backtrack — Methodlinesearch_backtrack(M, F, x, ∇F, s, decrease, contract, retr, η = -∇F, f0 = F(x))perform a linesearch for

-• a manifold M
+- a manifold

-• a cost function F,
+M - a cost function

-• an iterate x
+F, - an iterate

-• the gradient $∇F(x)$
+x - the gradient $∇F(x)$

-• an initial stepsize s usually called $γ$
+- an initial stepsize

-• a contraction factor $σ$
+contraction factor $σ$ - a

-• a search direction $η = -∇F(x)$
+retraction, which defaults to theExponentialRetraction() - a search direction $η = -∇F(x)$

-• an offset, $f_0 = F(x)$
+- an offset, $f_0 = F(x)$

 Problems